noncombatant/futils/src/reduce_help.md

   default, `reduce` only prints their standard error.)
 * `-x`: Run `command` on each record of input.

+TODO: Describe what happens if multiple `-x`s are given.

 ## Additional Options

 * `-d`: Set the input record delimiter, a regular expression.
 The default